How to Access Property Records in Michigan

 Commercial Sources

-Commercial services make it easy to find property and related records quickly and easily, saving you a lot of time.
-When signing up, you may also receive access to records beyond what is present in public records.
-PropertyChecker.com offers nationwide property searches.
-Using PropertyChecker: you can search by property address, parcel ID, owner's name, phone, or email, and you can save time by running unlimited statewide or local searches 24/7.
-Instead of visiting multiple websites or running around to local government offices, you can find all the data points you need in one comprehensive report.
+With PropertyChecker, you can search properties by address, parcel ID, owner's name, phone, or email and save time by running unlimited nationwide searches 24/7.
+Instead of visiting multiple websites or running around to different local government offices, you can find all the data points you need in one comprehensive report, generated from any location.

-Property records are used for various things, such as real estate transactions, property ownership transfers, property taxes, etc. Therefore, their information will differ based on the type and use.
-Some types of information you can find in Michigan property records include:
+Property records are used for various purposes, such as real estate transactions, ownership transfers, property taxes, etc. The information contained within them varies based on the document type and the reason it was created.
+Some of the information you can find in property data include:

 -